astropy/astropy/docs/models/index.rst

 Introduction
 ============
+`~astropy.models` provides a framework for representing models and performing model evaluation and fitting.
+This is a work in progress.
+The current focus is on implementing functionality needed for a generalized WCS library.
+Future plans include extending this to astrophysical models.

 The `~astropy.models.models` and `~astropy.models.fitting` modules described
 here are designed to work as peers with each other.
 The goal is to be able to add models without explicit reference to fitting algorithms (though exceptions are